 In these expressions, $\bxi\in \Sigma$, $\bX\in T_{\bxi}\Sigma$, $\bar{\mu}_{\bg,\bxi}$ is the volume form on $T_{\bxi}\Sigma$ induced by $\bg$ and $\bp\in T_{\bxi}\Sigma$.
 It is important to note that under the assumptions of the above definition, the energy density is a smooth function and the current is a smooth one-form field on $\Sigma$; cf. \cite[Lemma~15.40, p.~246]{stab}.

 Given initial data, there is a unique maximal globally hyperbolic development thereof; cf. \cite[Corollary~23.44, p.~418]{stab} and \cite[Lemma~23.2, p.
 398]{stab}.
-The definition of a maximal globally hyperbolic development is given by a slight simplification of \cite[Definition~7.14, p.
+The definition of a maximal globally hyperbolic development is given by \cite[Definition~7.14, p.
 94]{stab}:

-\begin{definition} Given initial data for (\ref{eq:gve}) and (\ref{eq:efe}), a \textit{maximal globally hyperbolic development} of the data is a globally hyperbolic development $(M,g,f)$, with embedding $i:\Sigma\rightarrow M$, such that if $(M',g',f')$ is any other globally hyperbolic development of the same data, with embedding $i':\Sigma\rightarrow M'$, then there is a map $\psi:M'\rightarrow M$ which is a diffeomorphism onto its image such that $\psi^{*}g=g'$, $\psi^{*}f=f'$ and $\psi\circ i'=i$. \end{definition} It is worth noting that the maximal globally hyperbolic development is independent of the parameter $\mu$.
-The above discussion of the initial value problem for the Einstein--Vlasov equations with a positive cosmological constant is somewhat brief, and the reader interested in a more detailed discussion is referred to \cite[Chapter~7]{stab}.
+\begin{definition} Given initial data for (\ref{eq:efeB})--(\ref{eq:vezB}), a \textit{maximal globally hyperbolic development} of the data is a globally hyperbolic development $(M,g,f,\phi)$, with embedding $i:\Sigma\rightarrow M$, such that if $(M',g',f',\phi')$ is any other globally hyperbolic development of the same data, with embedding $i':\Sigma\rightarrow M'$, then there is a map $\psi:M'\rightarrow M$ which is a diffeomorphism onto its image such that $\psi^{*}g=g'$, $\psi^{*}f=f'$, $\psi^{*}\phi=\phi'$ and $\psi\circ i'=i$. \end{definition} It is worth noting that the maximal globally hyperbolic development is independent of the parameter $\mu$.
+The above discussion of the initial value problem for the Einstein-Vlasov-non-linear scalar field system is somewhat brief, and the reader interested in a more detailed discussion is referred to \cite[Chapter~7]{stab}.